cleentfaar/slack/README.md

 [![Latest Unstable Version](https://poser.pugx.org/cleentfaar/slack/v/unstable.svg)](https://packagist.org/packages/cleentfaar/slack)

+### Documentation

+[Getting started](Resources/doc/getting-started.md) - Information on installing this library, and using it through some basic examples.
+[Method reference](Resources/doc/methods/index.md) - Detailed information on each of Slack's API methods and how to access them using this library.

 ### Features
 - Allows you to access all the Slack API methods through easy-to-use payload classes (see [usage documentation](Resources/doc/usage.md))
 - `Payload` and `PayloadResponse` follow the same definition as described in the official documentation